orsonteodoro/oiledmachine-overlay/SECURITY.md

 ## AI based fixes

 This overlay accepts AI based security fixes.
-If the compiler or a runtime error is reported or encountered that is a common memory corruption, it could be fixed.
+If the compiler or a runtime error is reported or encountered that is a common memory corruption or undefined behavior, it could be fixed.

 AI qualifications: